 4.4.
 The OBV Breakout Confirmation Strategy

-- First, identify a key resistance level on your price chart.
-Draw a similar level on the OBV chart.
+- Identify: First, identify a key resistance level on your price chart.
+Draw a similar resistance line on the OBV chart.

-- Entry: You can then enter a buy trade once the value follows through and breaks its corresponding resistance.
+- Entry: You can then enter a buy trade once the price follows through and decisively breaks its corresponding resistance.

 - Stop loss: Place your stop loss below the breached level.

-One of the best things about this technical indicator is that, unlike some custom tools, it comes as a standard, built-in tool on nearly every trading platform, including MetaTrader 4 and MetaTrader 5.
+One of the best things about this technical indicator is that, unlike some custom tools, it comes as a standard, built-in tool on nearly every trading platform.

-Getting it onto your chart is a very simple process that takes less than a minute.
-The process is virtually identical for both platforms.
+Getting it onto your MetaTrader chart is also a simple process that takes less than a minute.
+The steps are virtually identical for both platforms.

-- Open the indicator list: From the main menu in your MT4 or MT5 platform, navigate to ‘Insert’ and then hover over ‘Indicators’.
+- Open the indicator list: From the main menu, navigate to Insert > Indicators.

-- Choose the indicator: From the final list, simply click on On Balance Volume.
+- Choose the indicator: Click on On Balance Volume.

 6. The Limitations of the OBV Indicator